Final report for OW19-343

 - Deliver results of objectives 1-3 in on-farm field days (one each in Northern Utah and Southern Utah), fact sheets and presentations at other grower meetings (2020 and 2021).

-The survey for virus reservoirs will be conducted by the five participating producers on their farms once a month in 2019 starting in April in southern Utah and June in northern Utah through August.
-Participating Extension faculty will collect samples from five additional commercial fields and five transplant producers.
-The samples will be tested for presence of TSWV and curly top using antibody-based ELISA (enzyme-linked immunosorbent assay) test specific to TSWV and molecular tests for curly top.
-For TSWV testing, 90 plant samples will be collected per field per month.
-The ID of each sample will be recorded.
-Plant sap will be extracted from each sample and stored at -20C until ELISA test is conducted.
-For curly top testing, the total DNA from each sample will be extracted and polymerase chain reaction (PCR) performed using curtovirus specific primers to detect the virus.
-If a new host is identified, the resulting PCR products will be sequenced for additional confirmation.
-Due to more expensive testing for curly top ten samples will be collected per site per month.
-The testing is done in Dr. Nischwitz’ lab at Utah State University in Logan, UT.
+The survey for virus reservoirs was conducted by four participating producers on their farms once a month in 2019 starting in April in southern Utah and June in northern Utah through August.
+Participating Extension faculty collected samples from three additional commercial fields and three transplant producers.
+The samples were tested for presence of TSWV and curly top using antibody-based ELISA (enzyme-linked immunosorbent assay) test specific to TSWV and molecular tests for curly top.
+For TSWV testing, 90 plant samples were collected per field per month.
+The ID of each sample was recorded.
+Plant sap was extracted from each sample and stored at -20C until ELISA test was conducted.
+For curly top testing, the total DNA from each sample was extracted and polymerase chain reaction (PCR) performed using curtovirus specific primers to detect the virus.
+If a new host was identified, the resulting PCR products were sequenced for additional confirmation.
+Due to more expensive testing for curly top ten samples were collected per site per month.
+The testing was done in Dr. Nischwitz’ lab at Utah State University in Logan, UT.

-Dr. Alston’s lab at Utah State University in Logan will conduct the trials to determine reproductive suitability of identified virus reservoirs.
-Ten plants of each identified species will be placed in insect-proof cages and ten western flower thrips or five beet leafhopper will be placed on each plant.
-After ten days, the number of larvae and nymphs per plant will be recorded and leaves stained to count eggs laid.
+Dr. Alston’s lab at Utah State University in Logan conducted trials to determine reproductive suitability of identified virus reservoirs.
+Six plants of each identified species were placed in insect-proof cages and ten western flower thrips were placed on each plant.
+After four weeks, the number of larvae and nymphs per plant was recorded and leaves stained to count eggs laid.

-Four participating growers will conduct a trial using floating row cover over tomatoes and peppers.
-Four 20-ft. sections each with and without floating row cover will be set up.
-Sticky cards will be placed under the row covers and in uncovered plots.
-Insect numbers and IDs will be recorded once a month.
-Extension faculty will help with the ID of insects.
+One participating grower conducted trials in 2019, 2020 and 2021 using floating row cover over tomatoes.
+Four 25-ft. sections each with and without floating row cover will be set up.
+Sticky cards were be placed under the row covers and in uncovered plots.
+Insect numbers and IDs were recorded once a month.
+Extension faculty helped with the ID of insects.

-Four participating growers will conduct a trial using reflective mulch in tomato, pepper and cucurbits.
-Four 20ft sections will be set up with reflective mulch and four ten ft. sections with either black mulch or no mulch depending on farm operations.
-Sticky cards will be placed in each plot and insect numbers and ID recorded once a month.
-Extension faculty will help with the ID of insects.
+Three participating growers conducted trial using reflective mulch in tomatoes.
+Four 25ft sections were set up with reflective mulch and four 25 ft. sections with either black mulch or no mulch depending on farm operations.
+Sticky cards were placed in each plot and insect numbers and ID recorded once a month.
+Extension faculty helped with the ID of insects.

 I gave a presentation at the USU Urban and Small Farms conference on March 4, 2020 discussing management of TSWV and curly top in tomatoes as well as cut flowers.
 During the spring and summer 2019, farmers were individually advised on TSWV and curly top in tomatoes.